 - The Learning Commons provides support on areas such as writing, citation help, learning skills, time management, English language communication support, career skills, etc. These services are located in the Learning Commons Hub located on the 2nd floor of the Scott Library.
 Note that research assistance can be sought on the main level of the Scott Library, adjacent to the AskUs services.

 - The Learning Commons also offers online learning resources, such as SPARK.

 A space in the Scott Library

-- The Learning Commons Hub is located on the 2nd floor of the Scott Library, and is home to drop-in pods for Writing Instruction, Citation Help, Learning Skills, the Open Learning Centre, and Career Services, as well as the Welcome Desk for general questions.
+- The Learning Commons Hub is located on the 2nd floor of the Scott Library, and is home to drop-in pods for Writing Instruction, Citation Help, Learning Skills, the Open Learning Centre, and Career Education & Development, as well as the Welcome Desk for general questions.

 A partner for instructors

 - The Learning Commons collaborates with instructors (faculty and TAs) to assist in embedding academic literacies instruction in course and program curricula.

 The Learning Commons is a collaboration of the following units:

 - Learning Skills Services